Submitting Forms, Invoices, and Reports

 WCB Nova Scotia works with many different types of health services providers.
 Whether you are a physician, psychologist, audiologist, pharmacist, or another care provider, you can find the forms you need below.

 Timely and complete invoices help ensure payment without delay.
 Only services pre-authorized by WCB are guaranteed for payment.
-If you provide treatment without authorization, payment may be refused.
+If treatment is provided without authorization, payment may be refused.
+Regardless of the type of approved health service you provide, only invoices submitted within six months of the date of service will receive payment.

 All invoices must include: